-When we moved to the UK my first son Andrea, who was at that time fifteen months old, had just been starting speaking a few Italian words.
-I wondered how the best approach to a new language could be for him in that critic phase.
+When we moved to the UK my eldest son Andrea, who was fifteen months old, had just been starting speaking a few Italian words.
+It might have had some delays, as he was starting to speak and another language came in his life.
+Anyway, I wondered how the best approach could be for him.
 Then I thought that young children all around the world can learn two languages simultaneously, and in many parts of the world, being bilingual is the norm rather than an exception.

 Raising bilingual children: our approach

-It is said that parents should continue to speak their native language at home, and that’s what we did.
-Outside, in public, when I was enough comfortable with that, I have started to speak the community or dominant language, that for us is English.
+We as parents continued to speak our native language at home, while when in public, I started to speak English also with him.
 So we adopted the so called “Minority Language at home Strategy”.

 When Andrea and I go to the playgroups, we speak in English.
-At the beginning it wasn’t simple, but it was the good reason for me to familiarize with the new language as well.
-I explained to him and he accepted quite well, not much confused about.
+At the beginning it wasn’t simple for me, however it forced me to start and learn English quickly.
+I explained to him that when in public, we should have spoken another language.

 Bilingual children have a greater sensitivity to language, a better ear for listening and the right phonetics education.
 I think that this is a big gift we are giving to our sons, especially when I think at my English level after so many years of studying and practice… There is also a deeper implication that I have to say I like in our expat life, that is the openness to other cultures and people from other countries.
 There are also some studies that show how bilingual children are better at problem solving (Article from The Indipendent ) and that there is evidence that being bilingual makes the learning of a third language easier.